rothgov/content-strategy/index.md

 ### Numbers
 - one to nine written out, 10 upwards in numbers with the following exceptions:

-○	Century always write out, eg nineteenth century.
+ - century always write out, eg nineteenth century.
-○	Bus numbers eg bus 5, 6, 7 or 27.
+ - bus numbers eg bus 5, 6, 7 or 27.
-○	Times 6pm, 9pm, 5.30pm.
+ - times 6pm, 9pm, 5.30pm.
-○	Where it would cause inconsistencies eg children aged 4-10 rather than four-10.
+ - where it would cause inconsistencies eg children aged 4-10 rather than four-10
-○	Where unit of measurement is abbreviated eg km.
+ - where unit of measurement is abbreviated eg km
-○	Where version of software eg internet explorer 5.
+ - where version of software eg internet explorer 5
-○	60s not 1960s, and not 60's.
+ - 60s not 1960s, and not 60's
 - always use figures with decimal points and percentages
 - use symbols with figures eg £243.57, 16%.
 - spell out amounts over one hundred thousand eg three million, 12 billion